 A talent network is a vetted and qualified on-demand pool of independent professional talent that managers can quickly tap to obtain skills needed for their projects.
 This group of talent has some level of relationship with your company—they may have previously worked with the company or have been invited to join—and they meet a certain set of criteria such as having specific experience, a certain set of skills, or operating out of a particular location.

+A talent network is an excellent way of shortlisting talent to work with on future projects.
 To think of it another way, our family uses an app to grocery shop.
 Our weekly routine usually involves scanning the fridge to identify what we need.
 For items we don’t have, we place an order through the app so we don’t have to make a run to the store.
-In the same way, hiring managers can use their Talent Network to source available skills rather than having to go through a third party such as a staffing agency or consulting firm.
+In the same way, hiring managers can use their talent network to source available skills rather than having to go through a third party such as a staffing agency or consulting firm.

-What Are the Benefits of a Talent Network?
+Benefits of a Talent Network

-Always start with the end in mind.
-What type of projects will you have in the next quarter?
+- Ask yourself what type of projects will you have in the next quarter?
 In the next year?
 Knowing this will help you target the right type of talent.
 When it comes to the individuals in your network, think about the type of talent you’ll need to support your projects.
 By nature, you should be looking for independent professionals (individuals with no third-party affiliation) so you will be able to work with them directly.

-From there, get creative about accessing the talent you need in your network.
+- Get creative about accessing the talent you need in your network.
 Here are some ideas: Tap into your retiree population, create a manager referral program, and find ways to leverage your company brand to attract talent.

-Should you have any questions about MBO’s marketplace or building your own Talent Network, we’re always here for you.
+Should you have any questions about MBO’s marketplace or building your own talent network, we’re always here for you.